jadejak4/FM_ECS_MiniZed_DAQ/README.md

 READ THE GUIDE TO FPGA DEV ON MINIZED before desiging.

 You have to enable QPSI first during uploading.While programming flash on the Xilinx SDK,choose qspi-x1-dual stacked,else your flash operation wont work.

+REFER TO Xilinx MASTER XDC and the Pinout mentioned here,for FPGA routing.